Skip to Main Content

 As with all construction projects, equipment, supplies, and demolition debris waiting to be removed were stored in the yard.
 Unfortunately, the park operator apparently expected that the construction would be faster and less messy and, in September 2022, enlisted the park’s lawyer to send the Kims notification that they had seven days to clear the yard of all the construction debris, including saw horses, plywood, wooden beams, shingles, paint, building supplies, etc.

-RE: Durango, Colorado / Harmony Communities / Resident Owned Communities
+RE: Durango, Colorado / Predator Harmony Communities / Resident Owned Communities

 Fri, Aug 4, 2023 – On a quiet day this spring, Alejandra Chavez walked into her office at Westside Mobile Home Park in Durango, Colorado.
 Residents were gathered in the community space, discussing their plans for the park’s future, some leaning on the kitchen’s baby-blue counters while others sat in plastic lawn chairs.
 A year ago, this building was owned by a New York corporation and was off-limits to residents.
 But now, residents use the space for yoga, child care and community events.
 That afternoon, there were piñatas in the corner, left over from a recent birthday party.